 James Cameron flips the script with a sequel that surprised us all

 In 1984, James Cameron’s The Terminator introduced us to arguably the greatest and most influential sci-fi character of the decade.
-So popular was his low-budget revelation that it spawned a whole host of inferiror knock-offs which ranged from mind-numbingly average to charmingly absurd, but one thing was clear, such a movie could never be replicated.
+So popular was his low-budget revelation that it spawned a whole host of inferior knock-offs which ranged from mind-numbingly average to charmingly absurd, but one thing was clear: such a movie could never be replicated.
 Arnold Schwarzenegger‘s Cyberdyne Systems Model 101 Series T-800 Terminator was an indestructible monster with an unwavering objective to kill, a wonder of robotics design that awed audiences as much as the man mountain who portrayed its superficial form.
 The T-800 could not be bargained with, could not be reasoned with, and it was this absence of empathy which made the character more terrifying than any organic killer, however bloodthirsty or deranged their disposition.

 They say the key to a good sequel is that it brings something fresh to the fold, and in those terms there are none better than Terminator 2: Judgement Day.
 It is easy to simply go through the motions and produce a needless retread when so much money is at stake, and because the original has already guaranteed butts in seats, an adequate job is enough to please producers, whose prioritising of money over material probably has them pushing for much of the same.
 The difficulty here was that Arnie was perfect for the role that would transform him into a mainstream icon, making a rehash almost inevitable.
 His suitably wooden demeanour portrayed the character with such natural detachment that you simply couldn’t imagine anyone else in the role.
 Put succinctly, Arnie was the Terminator; without him there was no movie.